Trailblazing Women in Travel History

 Think about great explorers, and legendary men readily spring to mind.

 But as a tour leader in Burma, Bolivia, Ethiopia and the Adriatic, I’m mindful that I humbly follow in the footsteps of four intrepid women.
 These trailblazers did the unthinkable, fearlessly venturing around the world ahead of their time and against all odds.
-Their spirit of adventure was matched only by their eloquence and ability to capture our imagination through the most beautifully written and inspirational travelogues of all time.
+Their spirit of adventure was matched only by their eloquence.
+Their beautifully written, inspirational travelogues captured the imagination a century ago and continue to stand the test of time.

 Geraldine Edith Mitton was an English novelist, biographer, editor, and guide-book writer who traveled in Burma at the beginning of the 20th century.